picknmix/picknmix/logo/competition.md

 ### How to enter

-Send a pull request to the 'logo_competition' branch with your logo stored in the 'logo' directory
+Send a pull request to the 'logo_competition' branch with your logo stored in the 'logo' directory.
+File in '.svg' format is preferred.